Backing Up and Restoring HA Appliance Event Broker Configurations

 solace2# reload config <config-file>

-7. Check activity status on both appliances:
+7. Check activity status on both appliance event brokers:

-• local active/local active on the first appliance
+• local active/local active on the first appliance event broker

-• mate active/mate active on the second appliance
+• mate active/mate active on the second appliance event broker

 solace1# admin